 A: Each year, the beneficiary is chosen by careful research and selection of the planning team.
-For 2014, we selected Empower and Advance, HEAL Africa, and PODEMOS as they were ideal fits for the mission of Ride for World Health.
+For 2015, we selected Empower and Advance, and Remote Area Medical as they were ideal fits for the mission of Ride for World Health.
 If you know an organization which may be interested in becoming a beneficiary, please email us.

 Q: Why does the Ride for World Health take place in April and May?